EdwinWenink/archive_fever/content/posts/58-Breadcrumbs_taxonomies_paginators.md

 I started this website without understanding much about ... anything really.
 By now I have a better grip of the Hugo language.
-In all my templates I initially separately defined a header and footer partial, which amounts to a lot of unnecessary repetition.
+I initially separately defined a header and footer partial in all my templates, which amounts to a lot of unnecessary repetition.
 Hugo avoids this bad pattern by allowing you to define a `baseof.html` template, as such:

 ```